Possibility of BCS-BEC crossover in $\kappa$-type organic superconductors: Model and Method

 A set of transfer integrals $t_{ij}$ is estimated from a first-principles band calculation.
 However, performing a band calculation for $\kappa$-HgBr is challenging due to its nonstoichiometric Hg composition.
-Instead, we use band calculation results for $\kappa$-(BEDT-TTF)$_2$Cu$_2$(CN)$_3$ ($\kappa$-CN)~\cite{Koretsune}, which is also a candidate for a QSL~\cite{Shimizu} and exhibits behavior similar to that of $\kappa$-HgBr.
+Instead, we use band calculation results for $\kappa$-(BEDT-TTF)$_2$Cu$_2$(CN)$_3$ ($\kappa$-CN)~\cite{Koretsune}, which is also a candidate for a QSL~\cite{Shimizu}.
+Both $\kappa$-CN and $\kappa$-HgBr share nearly isotropic triangular lattice structures, leading to strong geometrical frustration and the suppression of magnetic long-range order despite strong electron correlation.
+Moreover, the temperature dependence of the magnetic susceptibility in $\kappa$-HgBr shows behavior similar to $\kappa$-CN~\cite{Oike2}, further supporting their shared spin dynamics.
 The obtained parameters are ($t_{b_1},t_{b_2},t_p,t_q)=(199, 91, 85, -17$) meV = (1, 0.457, 0.427, -0.085) $t_{b_1}$.
 In the following, the largest transfer integral $t=t_{b_1}$ is set as the unit of energy.
 The unit cell contains four molecules [dashed rectangle in Fig.~\ref{lattice}(b)], resulting in a four-band electronic structure.
-The noninteracting band structure is shown in Fig. S1 of the Supplemental Material~\cite{SM}.
+The noninteracting band structure is shown in Fig.~\ref{band-FS}(a) in Appendix~\ref{A-A}.
 The initial electron density per molecular site is 3/4-filling, or 1/4-filling in a hole picture, which corresponds to 1/2-filling when each dimer is considered a unit (one hole per dimer).
 To investigate the possibility of BCS-BEC crossover in the $\kappa$-type system, we vary the band filling by hole doping and calculate physical quantities relevant to SC.